Business in Cyprus, Nicosia, merchant marine

 - European Customs Union

-- EU-CELAC Summit
+- European Union-CELAC Summit

 - Group of States of the European Council Convention against Corruption